Basin Theme: Biodiversity

 Freya Robinson

-Freya is a CSIRO Research Technician working with the CEWO waterbird satellite tracking project.
+Freya is a CSIRO Research Technician working with the CEWH waterbird satellite tracking project.
 Freya leads many of the project’s fieldwork activities (including planning, logistics, bird survey, bird capture and satellite tagging, bird measurements and sampling, and monitoring camera deployment).
 Freya also facilitates the project’s lab and office work, including equipment and sample preparation and processing, data management, data analysis, communications (in particular running the project’s website and social media), literature review, reporting and manuscript preparation.

 Dr Joanne Bennett